NekomimiOwO/AinoCompanion/README.md

 | `Ai-Chan normal` | Restores normal size (1.0x) | Current owner |
 | `Ai-Chan switch` / `pass` / `leave` | Transfers Ai-Chan to another player | Current owner |

+>The mod only identify keywords, so "become small aino" will still be recognized as "Sets small size (0.5x)"
-> Commands that change the AI are processed by the Master Client.
+>Commands that change the AI are processed by the Master Client.
 This prevents different clients from controlling the same pet at the same time.
+>Chat messages are read locally only to trigger pet commands and are not hosted, stored, or sent to any external server.

 ## Configuration